Jikazu/gabbosh-travelblog/README.md

 ## Credits

 ### Code
-  - [Restaurantly Boostrap theme](https://bootstrapmade.com/restaurantly-restaurant-template/) was the Boostrap theme used in the project.
   - [Django Documenation](https://www.djangoproject.com/) was used to provide examples of code solutions and Django functionality.
   - [Bootstrap Documenation](https://getbootstrap.com/) was used to provide examples of Bootstrap functionality and building blocks.
   - [Code Institute walkthrough](https://codeinstitute.net/) as inspiration and code examples, the code institute walkthroughs "Hello Django" and "I Think Therefore I Blog" was used.

 ### Content
-  - The texts that are used for testimonials comes from [Tripadvisor](https://www.tripadvisor.com/).
-  - The texts that are used for the about section comes from [Royal35](https://royal35steakhouse.com/) website.

 ### Media
-  - The images in the project comes from the [Restaurantly Boostrap theme](https://bootstrapmade.com/restaurantly-restaurant-template/)
+  - The images in the project comes from me.
-  - The video in the project comes from the [Restaurantly Boostrap theme](https://bootstrapmade.com/restaurantly-restaurant-template/)
+  - The text in the project also comes from me.

 ### Acknowledgements
   - The tutor support team at Code Institute for their support.